 In 1992, the National Assessment of Educational Progress (NAEP) revealed the majority of students nationwide did not meet proficiency levels in reading.
 More than 20 years later, progress in improving student outcomes in reading has been minimal.
 2017 NAEP results show 78 percent of low-income fourth graders and 63 percent of all fourth graders are not proficient in reading.

 Our formative assessment, data management, and professional development system, STEP™, was created in response to the need expressed by teachers and researchers for a comprehensive literacy assessment that would evaluate and provide student data on the critical milestones research has shown all students need to meet in order to be proficient in reading.
 STEP provides educators with clear goals students should meet at each grade level to be considered on-track to reading proficiency, and gives educators the ability to track each students’ progress throughout an academic year and tailor their instruction to students' individual needs.

 Students using STEP have a greater likelihood of outperforming peers in third grade literacy state standards.
-86% of students who reach STEP 12 by the end of third grade meet or exceed state standards.
+Students who reach STEP 12 by the end of third grade have an 86 percent chance of meeting or exceeding state standards.

 Learn more about how STEP™ supports educators in improving student achievement in literacy across grade levels.